Manne990/MvvmMobile/README.md

 In your application class.
 Initialize MvvmMobile with the IoC container builder instance created above and the mapping between your viewmodels and your activities/fragments.
 ```
+var builder = Core.Bootstrapper.Init(); // The Init method of your Bootstrapper class created in your shared project above

+//TODO: Register Android specific types here...

 MvvmMobile.Droid.Bootstrapper.SetupIoC(builder);

 builder.Build();